-We understand several law firms have, among other things, issued press releases to the effect that they are investigating us, including whether the fiduciaries of our 401(k) plan breached their fiduciary duties regarding the plan's investment in or holding of our common stock or whether we breached other legal or fiduciary obligations to our shareholders.
+We understandseveral law firms have, among other things, issued press releases to the effect that they are investigating us, including whether the fiduciaries of our 401(k) plan breached their fiduciary duties regarding the plan's investment in or holding of our commonstock or whether we breached other legal or fiduciary obligations to our shareholders.
 We intend to defend vigorously any proceedings that may result from these investigations.
-With limited exceptions, our bylaws provide that our officers and 401(k) plan fiduciaries are entitled to indemnification from us for claims against them.
+With limited exceptions, our by laws provide that our officers and 401(k) plan fiduciaries are entitled to indemnification from us for claims against them.

 A non-insurance subsidiary of our holding company is a shareholder of the corporation that operates the Mortgage Electronic Registration System ("MERS").
 Our subsidiary, as a shareholder of MERS, has been named as a defendant (along with MERS and its other shareholders) in eight lawsuits asserting various causes of action arising from allegedly improper recording and foreclosure activities by MERS.
 Seven of these lawsuits have been dismissed without any further opportunity to appeal.
-The remaining lawsuit has also been dismissed by the U.S. District Court, however, the plaintiff in that lawsuit has filed a motion for reconsideration by the U.S. District Court and to certify a related question of law to the Supreme Court of the State in which the U.S. District Court is located.
-The damages sought in this remaining case are substantial.
+The remaining lawsuit had also been dismissed by the U.S. District Court, however, the plaintiff in that lawsuit filed a motion for reconsideration by the U.S. District Court and to certify a related question of law to the Supreme Court of the State in which the U.S. District Court is located.
+In April 2014, that motion for reconsideration was denied, however, the plaintiff may appeal.
+The damages sought in this remainingcase are substantial.
 We deny any wrongdoing and intend to defend ourselves vigorously against the allegations in the lawsuits.